joanseg/The-Positioning-Manual/chapters/13-What-you-will-need-to-turn-your-specialization-decision-into-valuable-expertise.md

 The second market-first method you might use for cultivating a vision is to interact with your leads, specifically with an email list of leads.

-Email marketing -- even done very simply by broadcasting to a non-automated, unsegmented list of leads -- has a unique power because it combines scale and intimacy.[^My friend and colleague Jonathan Stark first pointed out this unique property of email marketing to me.]
+Email marketing -- even done very simply by broadcasting to a non-automated, unsegmented list of leads -- has a unique power because it combines scale and intimacy.[^My friend and colleague Jonathan Stark first pointed out this unique property of email marketing to me.
+Thanks, Jonathan!]

 You can easily reach thousands of people with a single email, but that scalable communication converts instantly into what is often a very private, intimate conversation as soon as a list member replies to an email from you.

 This offers you the ability to gain valuable insight about your leads directly from your leads.
 How?
 Again, you ask them.
-Or, you persistently and gently *provoke them*, and the provocation leads to conversation.
+Or, you can persistently and gently *provoke them*, and the provocation leads to conversation.

 You provoke them with a vision of what's possible for their business.
 You provoke them by reminding them of the pain they're living with but have the power to change.
 And finally, you provoke them by being persistently focused on these things, but approaching them from a stimulating, engaging variety of perspectives using a variety of content forms (teaching, humor, inspiring stories, unexpected associations, etc.).

 Over time, a pretty high resolution picture of what your market needs, desires, fears, hates, and loves emerges from this kind of intentional interaction with a list of email leads.
 And with this picture in view, you are better able to formulate a generous, relevant vision for how your expertise could benefit your list of leads.
 And again, that vision helps you along the sometimes difficult journey towards cultivating real expertise.

-# A Method
+# Ally 3: A Method

 Focus and vision are important, but by themselves they are not enough to allow you to cultivate valuable expertise.
 You also need a *method* for cultivating that expertise.